 From the original 1947 nomadic troupe of traveling community artists, The Manatee Players, Inc., and its venue, Manatee Performing Arts Center, are dedicated to inspiring artists, patrons, and performers through the arts.

-Astronomy, aquarium, artifacts and more come together at the South Florida Museum in mind blowing proportions—where space encounters sea, past meets future, and everything in between.
+Astronomy, aquarium, artifacts and more come together at the Bishop Museum in mind blowing proportions—where space encounters sea, past meets future, and everything in between.
 Sponsor: Blalock Walters.

 Public art from the river to Village of the Arts

 This beloved 7 foot, 1,400 pound sculpture of an adult manatee guiding her offspring as they swim together welcomes visitors to the downtown area.
 The piece is a popular backdrop for waterfront photos!

 In 1924, the City of Bradenton coined the phrase 'The Friendly City' which still characterizes Bradenton today!
 A favorite of many, the artwork was duplicated to create an 8’ x 12’ mural on the SpringHill Suites.

 This 120' mosaic is created out of ceramic tile and colorful art glass.
 Every 8-10 feet a new theme emerges, depicting life in Bradenton.
 Notice the beautiful blue mosaic river.
 The fish in the river were created by community members.